 The Best Times And Places To View Fall Foliage In Oklahoma

 Yay!
 We made it through another hot Oklahoma summer and now we get to enjoy the beautiful fall weather and colors in the Sooner State.
-The leaves will soon begin to change colors, the weather is already cooling down and pumpkin spice lattes are back…so all is well in the world.
+The leaves will soon begin to change colors, the weather is already cooling down and pumpkin spice lattes are back, so all is well in the world.
 If you’re wondering where and when to see fall colors in Oklahoma, check out this interactive map from the experts at Smoky Mountains.
 It’s not an exact science, but take a look below for the best predictions for our state.

 If you want to see more autumn views, make sure to check out our fall foliage road trip across the Sooner State.
 This adventure takes you to the best place to see fall colors in Oklahoma.

 What is there to do in Oklahoma in the fall?